TEMPLATE

 Cold outreach generator

-Turn a recipient role and value proposition into a cold outreach email — disciplined subject line, value-first opener, and a single direct ask that hands off cleanly into a follow-up cadence.
+Turn a recipient role and value proposition into a cold outreach email with a disciplined subject line, value-first opener, and a single direct ask that hands off cleanly into a follow-up cadence.

 Key facts